 Adapting to fast-changing markets is no longer an option for companies.
-They have to rethink their workplace and embrace digital technologies to stay ahead of the competition.
+They have to rethink their employee communication and embrace digital technologies to stay ahead of the competition.

-We’ve compiled in this blog post 5 employee communication predictions for 2020 and beyond:
+We’ve compiled 5 employee communication predictions for 2020 and beyond:

 1. Instant Information Is the Future of Employee Communication

 The way we communicate has changed: we expect information to find us immediately rather than having to spend time looking for it.

 How many times have you felt frustrated because you couldn’t find the information you were looking for right away (you had to browse several websites to find the stats or product reviews you were looking for), or because web pages you wanted to browse took too long to load?